team-telnyx/ai-chatbot/README.md

 LOCAL=true
 ```

+This is just a sample of environment variables we have included.

 ## Environment Setup

 To run the project, you need to install Node.
 This project uses Node version 20.
 Consider installing [NVM](https://github.com/nvm-sh/nvm) for virtual environment management.